MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities-overview.md

 After assigning the managed identity to your cluster and configuring the relevant managed identity policy usage, you can start using managed identity authentication in the following workflows:

 * **External Tables**: Create an external table with managed identity authentication.
-The authentication is stated as part of the connection string. (see [storage connection string](./kusto/api/connection-strings/storage-connection-strings.md) for example).
-For instructions for using external tables with managed identity authentication, see [Authenticate external tables with managed identities](external-tables-managed-identities.md)
+The authentication is stated as part of the connection string.
+For instructions on using external tables with managed identity authentication, see [Authenticate external tables with managed identities](external-tables-managed-identities.md).
 * **Event Hub Native Ingestion**: Use a managed identity with event hub native ingestion.
 For more information, see [Ingest data from event hub into Azure Data Explorer](ingest-data-event-hub.md).
 * **Python plugin**: Use a managed identity to authenticate external artifacts used in the python plugin.
 For more information, see [Python plugin](./kusto/query/pythonplugin.md).